 Since Eliquis is the last of these drugs to be approved and has been on the market for the shortest amount of time, Eliquis lawsuits are only now being filed in significant numbers.
 As more patients become aware of the link between the drug and life-threatening bleeding, more cases are expected to be filed.

 Contact us for a free legal consultation.
-We’ll explain your rights, answer your questions, and tell you whether you might have a case against Bristol-Myers Squibb/Pfizer.
+We’ll explain your rights, answer your questions, and tell you whether you might have a case against the manufacturer.

 It costs nothing to have your claim reviewed, and you pay nothing unless our attorneys win your case.
 To date, we have secured $4 billion for our clients.